Matrix balancing based interior point methods for point set matching problems: Numerical simulations

-\begin{itemize} \item First, we start with the same initial vector $\1_n$ for the four methods.
-Figure~\ref{figure3} indicates that KR empirically gives very fast convergence in the perspective of CPU time.
-On the other hand, Sinkhorn-Knopp algorithm typically requires a lot of iterations than Newton methods.
-However, thanks to the simplicity in each iteration, SK can produce acceptable results economically, even though Newton based methods produce very accurate doubly stochastic matrices within a few iterations.
+\begin{itemize} \item First, we start with the same initial vector $\1_n$ in the four methods.
+Results are reported in Figure~\ref{figure3}, where KR empirically gives very fast convergence in the perspective of CPU time.
+Sinkhorn-Knopp algorithm, one popular algorithm, typically requires more iterations than Newton methods.
+However, thanks to its low complexity in each iteration, SK can produce acceptable results economically.
 For instance, as shown in $A=\exp(-magic(20)/20)$ and $A=\exp(-magic(200)/50)$, SK reaches a solution with error less than $10^{-2}$, much faster than NE and LB.
 On the other hand, SK has very poor convergence in handling $A=\exp(-magic(50)/20)$.
 This case with $n=50$ is actually a challenging problem.
-Optimal scaling vectors $ \zeta^{(1)}, \zeta^{(2)}$ have norm both greater than $10^{12}$, since $\exp(-magic(50)/20)$ nearly does not have total support.
-Under the circumstance, all Newton methods give relatively slow convergence, comparing with the other two balancing tasks.
+Optimal scaling vectors $ \zeta^{(1)}, \zeta^{(2)}$ have norm both greater than $10^{12}$, which suggest that $\exp(-magic(50)/20)$ nearly does not have total support.
+Under the circumstance, all Newton methods give relatively slow convergence.